study-groups/ds-study-group/README.md

 2. **Statistics** (random variables, pdf, central moments, conditional probability, CLT, null hypothesis)
 3. **Machine Learning** (linear regression, logistic regression, clusterting, dimension reduction, decision trees, MLP, back-prop, NLP, GAN)

-## Devops for data science
-1. Lanaguage details and managing runtime envirornments
-- [Data Science From Scratch](https://github.com/joelgrus/data-science-from-scratch) by Joel Grus.
-Joel is no-nonsense, clear and concise.
-  - Here he is living coding a full deep learning (back-prop, multi-layer perceptron network) in less than an hour: [Joel Grus - Livecoding Madness - Let's Build a Deep Learning Library](https://www.youtube.com/watch?v=o64FV-ez6Gw)
+## DevOps

-- [Python Study Group](https://github.com/study-groups/python-study-group}: Various aspects about the Python programming ecosystem.
+- [Python Study Group](https://github.com/study-groups/python-study-group): Various aspects about the Python programming ecosystem including Pandas, Scikit Learn, TensorFlow and Torch.
-2. Libraries
-3. Deployment
-  - [Devops Study Group](https://github.com/study-groups/devops-study-group}: DevOps study group which touches on various aspects computer management.
+- [DevOps Study Group](https://github.com/study-groups/devops-study-group): DevOps study group which touches on various aspects computer management.
 Useful for deploying projects.
-  - [git](https://git-scm.com/): Git is version control for software development, written by Linus Torvoldas.
+- [DataOps Study Group](https://github.com/study-groups/dataops-study-group): study group about big data.

 ## Statistics
+- [Statistics for Hackers](https://www.youtube.com/watch?v=Iq9DzN6mvYA) Jake Vanderplus's nice bridge between Python and statistics.

 - [Probability Theory and Mathematical Statistics at Penn State (Stat 414/415)](https://onlinecourses.science.psu.edu/stat414/)
   - In Section 1, one of our primary focuses will be to develop an understanding of the various ways in which we can assign a probability to some chance event.
 We'll also learn the fundamental properties of probability, investigate how probability behaves, and learn how to calculate the probability of a new chance event.